 Tested 2026-06-17 - Ollama 0.30.5 - NVIDIA GPU - 8GB VRAM budget

-Best Local LLM for 8GB VRAM GPU: Ollama GPU Fit Test
+Best Local LLMs for 8GB VRAM GPU in 2026: Ollama GPU Fit Test

 I tested four local Ollama models on an NVIDIA GPU and measured both tokens per second and peak GPU memory delta.
 The short answer: use qwen3:4b when you want a fast, safe default.
 Use qwen3.5:9b when you want a stronger text model and can keep the GPU mostly free.
 Do not treat 12B as a clean 8GB default.